PaPablo/contactask/README.md

-# Agendat
+# Contactask
-## Agenda de contactos para AT-Informática
+## Agenda de contactos

-[Flask-User-starter-app](https://github.com/lingthio/Flask-User-starter-app) was used as a starting point for this code repository.
+[Flask-User-starter-app](https://github.com/lingthio/Flask-User-starter-app) and [Agendat](https://github.com/papablo/agendat) was used as a starting point for this code repository.